ziggh28/not-reddit/README.md

 1. I've learn that I'm not that good a code at all like I'm really bad at this.

-2. the power of community. being to reach out ask help for a random stranger
+2. the power of community. being to reach out an ask help from a random stranger

-3. organization skill & writing down steps
+3. organization skill & writing each step down

 4. attention to detail